-Day Treatment Program Drug Rehab vs Day Treatment
+PHP Drug Rehab vs Day Treatment

 Every journey through recovery begins with a choice.
 Not just the decision to seek help—but decisions about how, where, and what kind of help is most appropriate.
-For many, this decision narrows down to two outpatient options: a Day Treatment Program drug rehab, or a day treatment program.
+For many, this decision narrows down to two outpatient options: a PHP drug rehab, or a day treatment program.
 While these options might seem similar on the surface—they both offer structured care while allowing clients to return home at night—the differences can be profound and life-shaping.

-What Is Day Treatment Program Drug Rehab?
+What Is PHP Drug Rehab?

-Day Treatment Program is especially valuable for individuals who have completed a higher level of care—such as medical detox or residential inpatient treatment—but still require daily therapeutic engagement and medical monitoring to maintain stability and momentum in their recovery.
+PHP is especially valuable for individuals who have completed a higher level of care—such as medical detox or residential inpatient treatment—but still require daily therapeutic engagement and medical monitoring to maintain stability and momentum in their recovery.

 • Daily group and individual therapy